10 Way Your Pharmacy Can Make You Healthier

 • Zostavax (Shingles vaccine)

-While your primary care physician will need to give you a prescription for these vaccines, you can also talk to your pharmacist about which vaccines are right for you.
+Your primary care physician may need to prescribe some vaccines, and your pharmacist can help determine which vaccines are right for you.

 7. Unwanted Medicine Disposal

-Instead of tossing your unwanted or expired medication in the trash or toilet, give it to your pharmacist.
-He or she will safely dispose of it.
+Instead of tossing unwanted or expired medication in the trash or toilet, give it to your pharmacist.
+They will safely dispose of it.

 8. Minor Ailments Advice

-When you’re suffering from a cold, rash or earache, visit your pharmacist.
-Get medication recommendations and other tips to help you feel better and heal quickly.
+When you’re suffering from a cold, rash or earache, visit your pharmacist for medication recommendations and self-care tips to help you feel better and recover more quickly.

 9. Health Lifestyle Advice

-While you will want to see your primary care physician for ongoing health issues, your pharmacy team can offer a variety of advice.
-Gain healthy eating tips, weight loss advice, smoking cessation tools and information about chronic conditions.
+For ongoing health issues see your primary care physician, but your pharmacy team can offer healthy eating tips, weight-loss advice, smoking cessation tools and information about managing chronic conditions.

 10. NHS Health Check

 Only your doctor can diagnose diabetes, dementia or another chronic condition.
-However, your pharmacist can screen you for certain conditions if you’re between the ages of 40 and 74.
+However, your pharmacist can screen you for certain conditions if you are in the eligible age range for local screening programs.

 Your local pharmacy offers these 10 beneficial services.
 Use them as you get healthier.